 - To play Harmonic Series Tones, press the button 'Harmonic Series Tones' or 'PAD' in board options.

-- Specify the base (first) tone by mounting a Harmonic-Series tone note-key on any board note-key, by 'Drag'.
+- Specify the primary (first) tone by mounting a Harmonic-Series tone note-key on any board note-key, by 'Drag'.

-- In mouse/keyboard-key playing, you can use keyboard-key assignments for them.
+- In keyboard-key playing, you can use keyboard-key assignments for them.

-Switch key-assignment-set by keyboard-key shortcut Shift + Z and Shift + X.
+Switch the current key-assignment-set by keyboard-key shortcut Shift + Z and Shift + X.

 License of this software